canonical/spark-k8s-bundle/releases/3.4/yaml/docs/tutorial/t-setup-environment.md

 ## Prepare MicroK8s

-Charmed Spark is developed to be run on top of a Kubernetes cluster.
+Charmed Apache Spark is developed to be run on top of a Kubernetes cluster.
 For the purpose of this tutorial, we are going to use [MicroK8s](https://microk8s.io/), a very simple production-grade conformant K8s that can run locally.

 Installing MicroK8s is as simple as running the following command: